jafet16/html/README.md

 * images (img)
 * text formatting (b, i, sup, sub)

-Use the following link to help you find the resources you need for this project: http://www.w3schools.com/html/default.asp
+##### Use the following link to help you find the resources you need for this project: http://www.w3schools.com/html/default.asp
+##### Use the following link for in-depth details: https://developer.mozilla.org/en-US/docs/Web/HTML